alex-karpenko/psql-query-exporter/README.md

                               # of the max_backoff_interval
     metric_prefix: "" # will be added to names of the all metrics for these DBs/queries, optional,
                       # overrides value from the default section,
                       # can be overridden in DB/query section
-    ssl_verify: true  # overrides value from the default section, optional,
-                      # can be overridden in DB/query section

     databases:   # list of the databases inside the instance, mandatory